-Earnings per Share
+Earnings (Loss) per Share

 The consolidated financial statements include basic and diluted earnings (loss) per share ("EPS") information.
 Basic EPS is based on the weighted-average number of shares outstanding.
 Diluted EPS is based on the sum of the weighted-average number of shares outstanding plus common stock equivalents.
+There were no common stock equivalents as of September 30, 2023 and September 30, 2022.